 Although CBT is an evidence-based psychological therapy, that does not mean that CFS/ME is considered in any way to be a psychological illness.

-A period of time when a person is awake but not engaged in any form of activity, whether it is physical, cognitive or emotional activity.
+A period of time when a person is awake but not engaged in any form of physical, cognitive or emotional activity.
 Rest periods are considered to be essential in the treatment and management of fatigue.

 Please get in touch, we are happy to answer your questions.